sailfish009/maskrcnn-benchmark/demo/README.md

 ## Webcam and Jupyter notebook demo

-This folder contains a simple webcam demo that illustrates how you can use `maskrcnn_benchmark` for inference.
+This folder contains a simple webcam demo that illustrates how you can use `mydl` for inference.

 ### With your preferred environment